Rashidengg/Coffee-shop-sales-analysis-in-excel/README.md

 Data is formatted and structured for efficient analysis.
 Data Analysis:

-Yearly Analysis: Sales trends are analyzed every year to identify growth patterns and seasonal fluctuations.
+Yearly Analysis: Sales trends are analyzed yearly to identify growth patterns and seasonal fluctuations.
-Monthly Analysis: Monthly sales data is broken down to pinpoint peak selling periods and potential off-seasons.
+Monthly Analysis: Sales data is broken down to pinpoint peak selling periods and potential off-seasons.
-Location-wise Analysis: Sales performance is evaluated across different regions to determine top-performing locations.
+Location-wise Analysis: Sales performance is evaluated across regions to determine top-performing locations.
 Product-wise Analysis: Analysis is conducted on a product level to identify best-selling items and underperformers.
 Reporting: